trinodb/trino/docs/src/main/sphinx/installation/deployment.md

 (catalog-properties)=
 ### Catalog properties

-Trino accesses data via *connectors*, which are mounted in catalogs.
+Trino accesses data in a [data source](trino-concept-data-source) with a [connector](trino-concept-connector), which is configured in a [catalog](trino-concept-catalog).
 The connector provides all of the schemas and tables inside of the catalog.

 For example, the Hive connector maps each Hive database to a schema.
-If the Hive connector is mounted as the `hive` catalog, and Hive contains a table `clicks` in database `web`, that table can be accessed in Trino as `hive.web.clicks`.
+If the Hive connector is configured in the `example` catalog, and Hive contains a table `clicks` in the database `web`, that table can be accessed in Trino as `example.web.clicks`.

 Catalogs are registered by creating a catalog properties file in the `etc/catalog` directory.